Rhakotis is the online magazine for all things to do with Greco-Roman Egypt and beyond.

 All images taken by Rhakotis can be used under the attributive Creative Commons license.
 Please check photo references on each page.
 If a photo does not have a reference this means that the photo is owned by Rhakotis and can be reused.

 In some cases Rhakotis has used promotional images only for review purposes.
 We feel this is covered by the fair use purposes under the Copyright, Designs and Patents Act 1988.

 If we have used an image that belongs to you, please let us know and we will remove it from my blog.

 Editor and Digital Manager

-Simon Bralee MA (UCL).
-Interested in the intersections and connections between cultures, Simon studied Greco-Roman Egypt during his postgraduate study at UCL.
+Simon Bralee is interested in the intersections and connections between cultures, Simon studied Greco-Roman Egypt during his postgraduate study at UCL.
 He specialised in the Isiac cult and wrote his final year thesis on “Isis in Late Antiquity”.
-He is experienced in digital media management and currently works in a Research Communications role.
+He is experienced in digital media management and currently works in a xommunications role in higher education.
 Contact him for article suggestions and submissions.